 2. Sponsored applicants shall cost-share at least 50% with funds or in-kind services or a combination of both.
 Projects in Environmental Justice areas may be allowed a reduced cost-share amount as a project-specific determination.

 3. Project scoring, ranking, and preliminary SMC staff recommendations to the WMB membership are made per watershed, and projects must have a minimum score of 210 for SMC staff to recommend funding.

 A portion of the annual WMB funds is allocated to the Watershed Management Assistance Grant (WMAG).

 Watershed Management Assistance Grant (WMAG)

 WMAG supports the growth and sustainability (i.e., organizational capacity) of local watershed partnerships in Lake County.
-For the purpose of this program, a "watershed partnership" is defined as an inclusive, enduring, diverse, community-based group organized to identify and resolve watershed problems and issues.
-The work carried out by each grant recipient will target and fulfill the above purpose. $12,000 is set aside for these applications with no cost-share requirement.
+For this program, a "watershed partnership" is defined as an inclusive, enduring, diverse, community-based group organized to identify and resolve watershed problems and issues.
+The work carried out by each grant recipient will target and fulfill the above purpose.
+A sum of $12,000 is set aside for WMAG applications, with no cost-share requirement.

 1. Applicant completes the Watershed Management Board and Watershed Management Assistance Grant Request Form and provides the required attachments.